pbowling/mllf/docs/cb_setup.rst

 * **Output Scaling**: Mean predictions use bias-specific scale factors via ``tanh(mean) * scale_factors``

-  - **Linear**: ±61.4, **Quadratic**: ±70.5, **Skew**: ±6.6, **End**: ±3.6
+  - **Linear**: ±305, **Quadratic**: ±520, **Skew**: ±85, **End**: ±30
-  - Derived from analysis of 5,332 coefficients across 52 pretraining systems (95th percentile + 20% margin)
+  - Derived from a full scan of 20,000+ pretraining runs with margin above the empirical maximum
-  - Actions clipped to 1.05× scale factors during sampling: [±64.5, ±74.0, ±6.9, ±3.8]
+  - Covers the full observed range: linear max 235, quadratic max 470, skew max 77, end max 27
-  - Ensures bias magnitudes are in physically meaningful ranges based on empirical data
+  - Earlier bounds (±61–±70) were derived from a small biased sample and clipped ~17–34% of targets

 * **Enhanced Exploration**: Log standard deviation clamped to [-20, 2.0]